pkmoore/ISTextension/evaluation.md

 Developers with a high degree of experience in software engineering tended to focus on testing an applications interaction with various library and operating system provided APIs.
-Survery results indicate satisfied with CrashSimulator's ability to test application's interaction with file and and network APIs....
+Survery results indicate participants were satisfied with CrashSimulator's ability to test application's interaction with file and and network APIs....

 Developers with a lower self-reported experience in software engineering focused more on user interface level concerns...
 Preferred AFL's ability to easily